mckinziebrandon/mckinziebrandon.github.io/_posts/2016-11-07-virtual-reality.md

 # When Learning Is Too Dangerous

-Have you ever dreamed of learning a new skill, but you were afraid you might *die*?
+Have you ever dreamed of learning a new skill, but you were afraid of injury or exerting too much effort?
 That's how I felt when I used to dream about juggling.
 Yes, tossing any imaginable assortment of objects into the air and be the commander of their trajectory.
 But alas, all my years studying physics had ingrained in me a fear of accelerating objects and their devastating effects.
 I was afraid.